American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 Michael Dempster is a writer, editor, translator, and digital media maker specializing in travel and culture.
 He's written for publications like USA Today, Haaretz, and The Jerusalem Post, and his digital media has been featured in The New York Times and Vanity Fair.

-* Receive either a $120 statement credit for Global Entry or a credit of up to $85 for TSA PreCheck after you apply through any Authorized Enrollment Provider.
+* Receive either up to a $120 statement credit for Global Entry or a credit of up to $85 for TSA PreCheck after you apply through any Authorized Enrollment Provider.
 Only one credit will be given in a 4 year period for Global Entry or in a 4.5 year period for TSA PreCheck, depending on whichever application fee is charged to your eligible American Express® Card first.

 ** Eligibility and Benefit level varies by Card.
 Terms, Conditions, and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by Amex Assurance Company.